martong/rcu_ptr/README.md

     }
 ```
 This is definetly a race condition and a problem.
-And this is the exact reason why versioned_shared_ptr was created.
+And this is the exact reason why `versioned_shared_ptr` was created.
-The goal is to provide a general higher level abstraction above atomic_shared_ptr.
+The goal is to provide a general higher level abstraction above `atomic_shared_ptr`.

 ```c++
 class X {